netboxlabs/netbox-proxmox-automation/README.md

 - 'start' is set to true, which will ensure that the virtual machine will be started in Proxmox after it has been provisioned
 - 'auto_start' is set to true, which will ensure that the virtual machine is automatically started upon a restart of the Proxmox node and/or cluster

-Once Proxmox has successfully provisioned the virtual machine, the virtual machine will be changed to an 'Active' status in NetBox.

 ```
 vms:
   - name: vm1